GAGGIUINO/gaggiuino.github.io/docs/gcp/gaggia-classic-pro-new-classic.md

 As stated you want to find the connector that only shows voltage after flipping the machine machine on.

-If your LCD is on even though you've not flipped the machine switch on, this means you've piggybacked into the mains live which is constantly got voltage - this is not correct!
+If your LCD is on even though you've not flipped the machine switch on, this means you've piggybacked into the mains live which has constantly got voltage - **this is not correct!**

-Please see some examples of known differences between piggyback location but really you should be testing with a multimeter.

 !>Below are snippets of the power switch which are in [Schematics and Diagrams](#_310-schematics-and-diagrams).